jrwieland/X7-Heli-Wizard/README.md

  The wizard file has been updated as well to include the heli option.

- download the heli.lua and wizard.lua files and place them in your SCRIPT/WIZARD folder.
+ Download the heli.lua and wizard.lua files and place them in your SCRIPT/WIZARD folder.

  ## The Flybar setup will not work with until the next firmware update (2.3.15).